ietf-wg-spice/draft-ietf-spice-sd-cwt/draft-ietf-spice-sd-cwt.md

 ## draft-ietf-spice-sd-cwt-03

+- clarify which claims are optional/mandatory
+- correct that an SD-CWT may have zero redacted claims
 - improve the walkthrough of computing a disclosure
 - clarify that duplicate map keys are not allowed, and how tagged keys are represented.